kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

    - before script to install the `pytest` package and all other requirements
    - the actual test run

-The entire job is executed on a so called `runner`.
-In the case of the used GitLab in we have a public runner to handle the jobs.
+The entire job is executed on a so called [runner](https://docs.gitlab.com/runner/).
+In the case of the used GitLab you have a public runner available to handle the jobs.
 You can also just spin up a Docker container on your laptop as a runner, attach it and use it for the pipeline.
+As no _triggers_ are specified the pipeline is executed on every push to the remote repository.
+In the GitLab UI you can find the CI/CD section.